 How to Use your FSA Benefits Debit Card

-The Benefits MasterCard® Debit Card can be used at qualified locations including doctors’ offices, pharmacies, online drug stores, dentist offices, optical shops, hospitals, and day care facilities.
+The Benefits MasterCard® Benefits Debit Card can be used at qualified locations including doctors’ offices, pharmacies, online drug stores, dentist offices, optical shops, and hospitals.

-When using the Debit Card at most nationally recognized pharmacies for prescriptions, such as CVS, Wal-Mart, Walgreens, Kroger and many other local pharmacies, the transaction will auto-substantiate, meaning that documentation is not needed for the swipe.
-The Debit Card allows the conveniences of having eligible medical or dependent care expense subtracted immediately from the cafeteria account balance.
-The IRS requires Glynn Griffing & Associates, Administrators to obtain specific information in order for us to verify a purchase made with the debit card.
+When using the Benefits Debit Card at most nationally recognized pharmacies for prescriptions, such as CVS, Wal-Mart, Walgreens, Kroger and many other local pharmacies, the transaction will auto-substantiate, meaning that documentation is not needed for the swipe.
+The benefits debit card allows the conveniences of having eligible medical care expense subtracted immediately from the Medical FSA balance.
+The IRS requires Glynn Griffing & Associates, Administrators to obtain specific information in order for us to verify a purchase made with the benefits debit card.
 Therefore, some substantiation may be required.

 Where You Can Use Your Card